 Scotland would still need a navy, right?
 Up-to-date facts on what an independent Scotland would operate at sea, let alone what it would build, aren’t easy to come by.
 The SNP earlier proposed that under independence, Scotland would:

 “Take over existing naval, army and air force bases within Scotland and inherit a share of defence equipment in negotiation with the rest of the UK.”

-This leaves seemingly little needing built and any ships that would be constructed, would likely be a few Offshore Patrol Vessels.
-The plan, it seems, was for the build of two Offshore Patrol Vessels.
+This leaves seemingly little needing to be built, and any ships that would be constructed would likely be a few Offshore Patrol Vessels.

-Given that the already slow drumbeat of MoD orders are barely enough to sustain the yards as it is, this doesn’t bode well for the yards future if Scotland chooses to leave.
+Given that the already slow drumbeat of MoD orders is barely enough to sustain the yards, this doesn’t bode well for the yard’s future if Scotland chooses to leave.
 Put simply, a couple of ships are not enough to sustain one of the largest shipyards in the UK.

 So, there are a couple of things that could potentially cause problems for Scotland’s military shipbuilding industry if the country were to become independent.
 One is ITAR and the other is the UK government’s policy on building warships.